 Surveys completed by activity leaders asked respondents to report the extent to which they engaged in quality-related practices.
 From the analysis of these responses, two quality-related clusters were identified: (1) lower reported quality centers, and (2) higher reported quality centers.
 The hypothesis was that centers in the higher reported quality cluster would demonstrate better participation-related outcomes than centers enrolled in the lower reported quality cluster.
-When the total hours of participation in ACE programs was used as an outcome, the hypothesized relationships were found, suggesting that the implementation of higher quality practices was not found to be related to the duration of participation.
+When the total hours of participation in ACE programs was used as an outcome, the hypothesized relationships were found, suggesting that the implementation of higher quality practices was related to more hours of participation.
+However, implementation of these same practices was not found to be related to the duration of participation.